“Peer Support: Bringing Your Team To The Next Level!”

 - Building awareness and trust: How to make your team visible

-- WHO is on this team and how to keep them active
+- WHO is on this team and how to keep them healthy

 - Where does CISM fall when dealing with First Responders family members